Ccode-archives/Ccode/README.md

 ## terminal output
 The language gets user input through the node packages downloaded by the bootstrap script.
-This is th command used.
+This is the command used.
 ```javascript
 const prompt = require('prompt-sync')();
 ```